carolinan/fullsiteediting/Welcome/README.md

-The following is a transcript of the vido available at https://fullsiteediting.com/lessons/welcome/
+The following is a transcript of the video available at https://fullsiteediting.com/lessons/welcome/

 # Hi, and welcome to this course about full site editing with WordPress.